 But when you get to the heart of it, what we have is a woman that was running for president that was guilty of numerous felonies, guilty of the clearest case of obstruction we've ever had.

-That we had you can call them deep state actors in your face actors if you prefer, that literally they managed her case, wrote an exoneration before investigation.
+That we had, you can call them deep state actors in your face actors if you prefer, that literally they managed her case, wrote an exoneration before investigation.

 Had to clear it up.

-Although he wasn't favoring one candidate after another.
+100 million to one, Strzok said that she should be elected, although he wasn't favoring one candidate after another.

-But then it was an effort that it went so far as she gets away with things no American would get away with, and then they frame Donald Trump, they bring up a phony Russia collusion narrative.
+But then it was an effort that it went so far as she gets away with things no American would get away with.

 They even use lies to FISA judges to spy on Americans.